L.A. Style: Career

-The group was fronted by rapper/singer/songwriter & producer FX AKA Eazee F & The BFD (real name Frans Merkx).
-Wessel van Diepen was known for his skill in bringing a different sound to dance and mixing that with the talents of the lead artist FX.
-FX is considered as one of the first to set the trend of combining Euro pop with Rap in an effort to bring the masses the flavor of Rap music with a different twist.
-FX had numerous hits with Infobeat, most notable the single 'We got the Funk' and 'Are u Ready'.
-At the time L.A.
-Style followed up the huge success of International hit "James Brown Is Dead" with the smash hit 'I'm Raving'.
+The group was fronted by rapper/singer/songwriter & producer FX, also known as The BFD (real name Frans Merkx).
+Wessel van Diepen and Fonny de Wulf were also known for their skills by bringing a different sound to dance and mixing that with the talents of the lead artist FX.
+FX is considered one of the first to set the trend of combining Euro pop with Rap in an effort to bring the masses a different flavor of dance techno.
+FX had numerous hits with Infobeat, which was hugely successful with lead singer Irma Derby, most notably with the singles "We Got the Funk" and "Are U Ready".
+After joining L.A.
+Style, he followed up the huge success of the international hit "James Brown Is Dead" with the smash hit "I'm Raving".
 L.A.
-Style appeared on 'MTV 'The Grind' and toured extensively all over North America, Asia & Europe with massive success.
-FX [also known as The Godfather of Techno] and Wessel van Diepen helped pushed the boundaries of dance music to another level where it was acceptable to mix Rap, Rock & Techno and for all genres and people from walks of life to come together.
-It was a bold statement but because of their groundbreaking styles L.A.
-Style set the trend for other super groups like 2 Unlimited and 2 Brothers on the 4th Floor to name but a few.
+Style appeared on MTV's The Grind and toured extensively all over North America, Japan, and Europe with massive success.
+FX and Wessel van Diepen mixed rap, rock, and techno, setting the trend for other groups to similarly mix those styles.

-They released a self-titled album as well as other singles, but despite massive success overseas as well as dance club play, L.A.
-Style's moment faded after the departure of the lead artist FX Frans Merkx and they quickly faded and dispersed in 1995.
-In recent years the group has again come to the attention of the pop world and rumors are that the group could be reformed with the original line up of FX as lead artist.
-There were also rumors that L.A.
-Style would be fronted by a totally new line up, however all agreed this would not go down well with the fans.
-Since the time of L.A.
-Style Wessel van Diepen continues to be one of the most sought after radio DJ's in The Netherlands and FX has been working with the main producer and old friend behind DJ Chukie, Mr. Fabian Lennsen.
-As FX has said, "I've worked with many great artists and even found great artists and if something comes a long that excites me then I will be back in the studio."
+L. A. Style released a self-titled album as well as other singles, but despite massive success overseas as well as dance club play, L.A.
+Style's moment faded after the departure of the lead artist FX, after which they quickly faded and dispersed in 1996.
+Following his work in L.A.
+Style, Wessel van Diepen has continued to be a popular radio DJ in the Netherlands, and FX has been traveling the world working.
+As FX said, "I've worked with many great artists and even found great artists like Irma Derby, and if something comes along that excites me, then I will be back in the studio."